peilingjiang/blog-jpl/content/_index.md

 # JPL is 江沛嶺, and 江沛嶺 is Peiling Jiang.

-This is the blog of Peiling Jiang's works in the program of Interactive Media Arts.
+Peiling is a media arts and design student studying in NYU, Tisch School of the Arts.
+With a background of product design, an exchange experience in MIT Media Lab, he's practices include industrial design and computational design, user research, programming and immersive media.

 - Search by tags: IMA / Fall19 <br>
 - Search by categories: Reading / Project